decaporg/decap-website/content/blog/improved-documentation-beta-features-and-add-to-your-site.md

 image: /img/better-documentation.png
 date: 2024-02-12T08:33:25.010Z
 ---
-Documentation was reorganized so that items in the Beta Features section were moved to their actual pace - into sections where these features are supposed to be.
+Documentation was reorganized so that items in the Beta Features section were moved to their actual place - into sections where these features are supposed to be.

 The Beta Features reorganization is a large and very welcome contribution by [privatemaker](https://github.com/privatemaker).
 The progress was tracked in issue [\#7040](https://github.com/decaporg/decap-cms/issues/7040).